bshlgrs/consciousness/version-for-report/report.md

 ## How it works

+This program represents an agent which has a single-pixel camera attached and which can communicate with the outside world over a simple text channel which lets us ask it questions and lets it answer.

 The program is written in Python 2.
 It uses the theorem prover Z3.

 It has the following classes: